cspablocortez/bucareli.blog/about.markdown

 expanded its reach to devices and technologies of all kinds, from watches to cars to computers to the device you are using to read these words.
-Yet somehow we drove outselves into a corner, where most of the information we read online is accessed not through a World Wide Web of individual websites, but rather through monolithic software products created by large corporations.
+Yet somehow we drove ourselves into a corner, where most of the information we read online is accessed not through a World Wide Web of individual websites, but rather through monolithic software products created by large corporations.